-In Guatemala in 2021, we started with a new phase of the New Opportunities - Professional Reintegration of Returned Migrants project and we launched Gene-Sis of New Opportunities in El Salvador (European Union funds), with a territorial approach and early attention for the returned migrant population.
+In Guatemala in 2021, we started with a new phase of the New Opportunities - Professional Reintegration of Returned Migrants project and we launched Gene-Sis of New Opportunities in El Salvador (European Union funds), with a placed-based approach and early attention for the returned migrant population.
 These two projects focus on strengthening services at the municipal level, psychosocial care and certification as a way to enter the labour market; strengthening soft skills, financial education for returned migrants and training in upskilling and reskilling.
 Thanks to public-private partnerships, it was possible to develop regulatory frameworks and policies for the certification of competencies and continuous training for the labour market.

 Education, training and access to employment are key to developing a skilled workforce and reducing the inequalities faced by young people in Latin America.
 The EMPODERA project, financed by the Swedish International Development Cooperation Agency (SIDA), supported the empowerment and development of indigenous women and youth through the launch of a virtual training programme, awareness-raising sessions on reducing gender violence and sexual and reproductive health, and the virtual platform My vocation, My profession, for vocational and job coaching for young people, mobile technical training units in rural areas, and the improvement of learning environments to achieve quality education.

 Thanks to the public-private partnerships generated within the framework of the INNOVA project, financed by the Swiss Agency for Development and Cooperation SDC, it was possible to design technical training and human capital certification contents and services tailored to the requirements of the private sector as a means for the insertion and labour mobility of young people.